nextthingco/chip-flasher/README.md

 `./web.sh`
 * Console: which dumps output to the terminal window `./console.sh`
+In progress is the possibility to flash LEDS (using XIOs) to indicate status

 ## Running
 The application detects when devices are plugged in, and depending on their state (fel, or serial gadget), will either flash or run the hardware test.